lfo-calculator/hawaii/data/README.md

    -- if it exists, the corresponding Catala source file will be found in `../catala-regs/<section>.md`.
 - `regulation`: human-readable title for the regulation,
-- `reg_url`: a web-based readable version, and
+- `reg_url`: a web-based readable version,
+- `applies`, and
-- `applies`.
+- `violation`.

-The `applies` field allows separating regulations into different categories, depending on its value:
+The `applies` field allows separating regulations into different categories.

-- `x` (strike-out): this is a "useless" regulation for our purposes and will be ignored both by the UI and the backend.
-Typically, the section is either repealed, or describes neither a violation or a penalty.
-Example: 286-108, "Examination of applicants", which merely describes how driving tests should be conducted.
-- `0`: this is a "violation-only" regulation, and describes a violation without stating the penalties associated to it.
-Typically, the penalties for this particular violation are specified in another regulation.
-Example: 286-106, "expired license", is violation whose penalty is determined by by 286-136.
-- `1` (self): this is a "self-contained" regulation, and describes both a violation and the accompanying penalty.
-Example: 291-11.6 "mandatory use of seat belts".
+Intuitively, it answer the question "which violations does this regulation apply to".

+- `0`: this regulation doesn't contain any penalties
+- `self`: this regulation contains within itself the associated penalty
-- `X..Y`: this is a "range" regulation, which describes no infraction, but establishes penalties for violation `X` (included) to violation `Y` (included).
-Example: 286-136, "Penalties", applies to `286-83..286-135`.
+- `(X..Y)`: this is a "range" regulation but establishes penalties for violation `X` (included) to violation `Y` (included).
 - `*`: this is a "wildcard" regulation, which describes no infraction, but establishes penalties for all violations *within* a specific statute.

+The `violation` field is a boolean that indicates whether the regulation describes an enforceable violation; a regulation appears in the user interface if and only if it is also a violation.

+Some examples:
+- 286-108, "Examination of applicants", merely describes how driving tests should be conducted.
+It does not contain penalties (`applies = "0"`); and it does not describe an infraction either (`violation = false`).
+It will therefore be ignored both by the frontend and the backend.
+This is an irrelevant regulation for our purposes, but we keep it in the JSON file to indicate we have suitably reviewed it.
+Repealed regulations behave the same way.
+- 291-11.6, "Mandatory use of seat belts", is a chargeable offense, therefore `violation = true`.
+Furthermore, the regulation also contains the corresponding fines and fees for the violation, therefore `applies = "self"`.
+- 286-136, "Penalties", describes the penalties for violations 286-83 to 286-135.
+Therefore, `applies = "(286-83..286-135)"`.
+However, regulation
+  286-136 is not a violation in itself; in other words, someone cannot be charged for having violated 286-136.
+Therefore, `violation = false`.
-Example: 607-4, which sets court fees and applies to every violation.
+- 607-4, which sets court fees, applies to every violation.
+Therefore, `applies = "*"`; but here, too, 607-4 is not an infraction in itself, so `violation = false`.

-Equipped with these distinctions, the following invariants obtain:

-- the [../catala-regs] directory contains Catala files for all regulations, except types `x` and `0`, which hold no computation content since neither of those establish penalties
+The [../catala-regs] directory therefore contains Catala files for all regulations, except those for which `applies = "0"`, which contain no semantic content.
-- violations are defined to be regulations that have types `0` and `1`; these are chargeable offenses that appear in the user interface

-Using the JSON file, the following is derived:
+Using the JSON file, we derive:

-- the set of violations for the user interface to present tot he user ( ```applies``` of type ```0``` or ```1```);
+- the set of violations for the user interface to present to the user, i.e. those for which `violation = true`
 - the Catala enumeration for all possible violations, produced by the build as [../catala-regs/infractions.catala]
-- the OCaml conversion function from a string (defined as a `catala_url` stripped of its file extension) to the corresponding data type (as extracted by Catala), currently under version control in [../catala-regs/ocaml/conversions.ml]
+- the OCaml conversion function from a string (the `section` field) to the corresponding data type (as extracted by Catala), currently under version control in [../catala-regs/ocaml/conversions.ml]